uzairmalik24/Text-To-Image-AI/README.md

 Usage

 Enter a prompt → click Generate → get your AI image.
-Everything is has setup in App component.
+Everything has setup in App component.